Indian River County Humane Society hopes to rescue animals impacted by Hurricane Ida

 VERO BEACH, Fla. — The Indian River County Humane Society is hoping to rescue some animals in Louisiana impacted by Hurricane Ida.

-The shelter so far has committed to rescuing twenty animals, ten dogs, and ten cats.
+The shelter so far has committed to rescuing 20 animals -- 10 dogs and 10 cats.

-"We know our shelter friends there are struggling without power, without water and those animals are really in a tough spot," said Kate Meghji, CEO at IRC Humane Society.
+"We know our shelter friends there are struggling without power, without water and those animals are really in a tough spot," said CEO Kate Meghji.

 Meghji said she would love to rescue more if they can create the space at the shelter.